-This is why we see so much cheap meat and dairy on the market these days.
+Along with heavy subsidies, this is why we see so much cheap meat and dairy on the market these days.
 We’ve become used to it and we expect to be able to buy two chickens for a fiver … or whatever it is (it’s been a while since I bought a chicken!)

 Because, very simply, the demand is not as great.

 If we had evolved in a vegan world the resulting supply chains would have made the everyday food we eat much more affordable than the offerings we see on the shelves today.

 There’s no avoiding it I’m afraid.
 We’re currently not set up to provide the people of our planet with adequate nutrition without consuming animal products.